elaeon/dama_ml/README.rst

 CLI
 ==============
-dama-ml has a CLI where you can manage your datasets and models.
+dama-ml has a CLI where you can view your datasets and models.
 For example

 .. code-block:: bash